Is it time for leaders of infrastructure and operations (I and O) to look into their relevance in the experience-centric economy?

 - If most contracts are still traditional on-premises, enterprises are losing relevance and need to rethink existing relationships with consultants, irrespective of how long it took to build

-- If most contracts are on the public cloud and face cost pressures, I&O leaders need to look for more qualified and experienced vendors and consultants
+- If most contracts are on the public cloud and face cost pressures, I and O leaders need to look for more qualified and experienced vendors and consultants

 - If there exists a balanced hybrid structure, leaders have passed the first litmus test